JoseSoto9305/Agricultural-Irrigation-Ponds-Detection/README.md

 If it is useful for your work, please cite us as:<br>

 Soto-González, J.T. and S. Guzmán-Díaz.
 (2020).
-Agricultural Irrigation Ponds Detection. https://github.com/JoseSoto9305/Agricultural-Irrigation-Ponds-Detection/blob/master/notebooks/Avocado_Related_Irrigation_Ponds.ipynb
+Agricultural Irrigation Ponds Detection, https://github.com/JoseSoto9305/Agricultural-Irrigation-Ponds-Detection